 VA benefits and federal law

-The same protections apply to your ability to access places like military stores that are on base and to utilize their services after your divorce.
+The same protections apply to your ability to access places like military stores on base and utilize their services after your divorce.
 Again, the same 20+ year marriage/service requirements are in place as apply to the health insurance coverage after a divorce.
 Post offices that perform basically the same services as civilian post offices are also available to you under these circumstances.

 Retirement benefits for a divorced ex-spouse of a military member

 Your ex-spouse’s retirement benefits may be an issue that is on your mind as you consider filing and moving forward with a divorce in Texas.